Why Does My Cat Follow Me Everywhere? [Top 5 Reasons & Prevention Tips]

 Attention

-People less familiar with felines will often assume that cats are totally fine being left alone all day.
-They assume that their cat loves alone time, sitting on window sills and sleeping in cat trees.
-But cats are very loyal and affectionate animals, just like dogs — they just show it in a different way.
-Cats may enjoy staring out the window all day, but usually when you are also in the room.
-When you leave, they may follow you to the next room and hang out near the window there instead.
+People less familiar with felines will often assume cats are fine being left alone all day.
+They presume their cat loves alone time, sitting on window sills and sleeping in cat trees.
+But cats are very loyal and affectionate, like dogs — they show it differently.
+Cats may enjoy staring out the window all day, but usually, when you are also in the room.
+When you leave, they may follow you to the next room and hang out near the window.

 Fear and Anxiety

-Some cats just don't want to be alone.
-Whether it's because they are scared you may leave the house or because they don't like being alone with the dog, there are cats out there who may feel vulnerable or worried when you aren't around.
+Some cats don't want to be alone.
+Whether they are scared, you may leave the house, or because they don't like being alone with the dog, there are cats out there who may feel vulnerable or worried when you aren't around.
+Cats will often view their favorite humans or cat owners as a source of safety and comfort.
+This is for a variety of reasons.

 RELATED: Separation Anxiety in Cats: The Signs & Symptoms to Look Out For

-Cats will often view their favorite humans as a source of safety and comfort.
-This is for a variety of reasons.
 One, you are their food source.
 This means you are a trusted provider that they rely on for survival.
-Two, you may have adopted them as a kitten and they now consider you their family.
-Studies have proven that cats form attachments to humans that are similar to those of a baby.
-It's possible that your cat thinks of you as its parent or sibling.
+You may have adopted them as a kitten, and they now consider you their family.
+Studies have proven that cats form attachments to humans like babies.
+Your cat may think of you as its parent or sibling.

 Food

-You may have noticed that your cat is very curious about what goes down in the kitchen.
-The moment you even walk in that direction they bolt after you.
-When you start cooking they feverishly rub on your legs, constantly meowing and staring up at you.
+You may have noticed that your cat is inquisitive about what goes down in the kitchen.
+The moment you even walk in that direction, they bolt after you.
+When you start cooking, they feverishly rub on your legs, constantly meowing and staring up at you.
 Some bold cats may even jump on the counter or dig around in cabinets!
-It's no secret — cats will follow you for food.
+It's no secret street cat here — cats will follow you for food.

 Routine

-Just like how you spend the morning in the shower and brushing your teeth, then eating breakfast in the kitchen, then reading on the sofa, cats also have routines.
+Just like how you spend the morning in the shower, brushing your teeth, eating breakfast in the kitchen, and reading on the sofa, cats also have routines.
 Part of their developed routine may involve following you!
 Cats are creatures that love routine and patterns — it gives them comfort.
-If they started following you to the bathroom as a kitten and got used to cuddling in your pants as you sat on the toilet, they may expect this to happen every day — even as adults.
+If they started following you to the bathroom as a kitten and got used to cuddling in your pants as you sat on the toilet, they may expect this to happen daily — even as adults.

 How to Stop Your Clingy Cat From Following You Everywhere!